Remigijus Žemaitaitis: Elon Musk hoax

 In February 2025, Žemaitaitis wrote a public letter to Elon Musk, then serving as the head of the US Department of Government Efficiency (DOGE), requesting information on USAID operations in Lithuania. Žemaitaitis claimed that USAID funds had been used to influence Lithuanian politics and offered to meet with Musk.
-The letter was found to be nearly identical to one written by Slovakian prime minister Robert Fico.
+The letter was found to be nearly identical to one written by Slovak prime minister Robert Fico.
 Investigative journalist Birutė Davidonytė speculated that pro-Russian politicians in Europe may have been coordinating their messaging, but Žemaitaitis claimed that the letter was composed by his assistants following his own instructions.

 On 4 March 2025, Žemaitaitis announced that he had been tricked by a scammer claiming to be DOGE employee Ryan Riedel.
 The prankster had invited him on an all-expenses-paid trip to the US to meet Musk and the DOGE team and to receive information on USAID.
 After arriving at the airport, Žemaitaitis discovered that the tickets provided for him and his wife were fake.
 In his correspondence with the scammer, leaked to the media by the latter party, Žemaitaitis confirmed his travel itinerary, which was to include a Broadway musical and a stay at a five-star hotel, and also criticized president Gitanas Nausėda.

 Members of the Seimas criticized Žemaitaitis for failing to disclose the nature of the trip, which he had claimed was a private trip despite his belief that he would meet with US officials.
 The Special Investigation Service, a Lithuanian anti-corruption agency, launched an investigation into the incident, which ended with no criminal charges being filed.
 A police investigation was also launched into the travel documents sent by the prankster.
 In June 2025, the Seimas Ethics Committee decided that Žemaitaitis had violated the government's code of conduct by failing to disclose information on the costs of his trip and by sharing information on national security with the scammer.